Nottingham Population Hub

 - In the short to medium term, the City is unlikely to follow the national trend of seeing large increases in the number of people over retirement age, although the number aged 85+ is projected to increase.

-- The number of births has risen in recent years although the latest figures show a small decline.
+- The number of births has risen in recent years until 2011 but the numbers have slowly declined since then.